 Best Way to Treat Arthritis in Knee: What are the Options?

 Remember, knee osteoarthritis is a progressive, degenerative condition.
-As such, you need to seek some kind of treatment, or you'll experience disease progression and worsening symptoms.
+As such, you need to seek some kind of treatment, or you'll experience disease progression and worsening Knee Osteoarthritis symptoms.
 Now, some patients can treat arthritis in the knee simply by maintaining an optimal weight, engaging in regular exercise and following a heart-healthy diet.
 However, many patients will still experience pain, stiffness and other disruptive symptoms unless they seek medical intervention.

 Until recently, the main treatment option involved surgical knee replacement.
 But many people want knee pain relief without surgery, while others can not tolerate surgical interventions.
 In the past, that meant they were forced to suffer from arthritis pain without relief.
 Today, though, they can choose to undergo GAE, an alternative knee replacement that is the best way to treat arthritis in the knee without surgery.